 Five Steps of Risk Management Process

-1. Establish the Context
+1. Identify the Circumstances

 It is essential to recognize the circumstances in which a risk arises before it can be clearly assessed and mitigated.
 Firstly, defining the relationship between your organization and the environment in which the risk exists, this helps in identifying the boundaries to which risk is limited.
 For instance in the strategic context, consider the environment within which the organization operates or in the organizational context, consider the objectives, competencies, employees and goals.